School Consolidation

 What will happen to the closed school sites?

 The District will follow a separate process to determine the future use of closed school sites.
-The ARUSD Board has discussed options including leasing or selling the properties to interested organizations, businesses, or local governments.
 This process is expected to begin in 2025, and a separate advisory committee will oversee the next steps.
+No decisions have been made regarding the use of closed school sites but there is interest in retaining sites.

 Programs, Services, and Support